cakephp/docs/en/orm/database-basics.rst

 This allows you to use rich data types in your applications and properly convert them into SQL statements.
-The last and most flexible way of creating queries is to use the :ref:`query-builder`.
+The last and most flexible way of creating queries is to use the :doc:`/orm/query-builder`.
 This apporach allows you to build complex and expressive queries without having to use platform specific SQL::

     $query = $conn->newQuery();